-As part of the acquisition of Honsel in 2011 as described in note 3, a certain level of restructuring was contemplated, in particular, at the Company's German facilities in Meschede and Soest.
-The restructuring accrual as at December 31, 2012 and 2013 and \$1,054 of the accrual as at December 31, 2014 relates to restructuring activities undertaken in Honsel primarily for employee related severance.
+As part of the acquisition of Honsel in 2011 as described in note 3, a certain level of restructuring was contemplated, in particular, at the Company's German facility in Meschede.
+The restructuring accrual as at December 31, 2013 and \$1,054 of the accrual as at December 31, 2014 relates to restructuring activities undertaken in Meschede primarily for employee related severance.
+Additional restructuring costs in Martinrea Honsel in the form of employee related severance of \$15,337 were incurred during 2015 (\$15,007 in Meschede, Germany and \$330 in Brazil).

-Additions to the restructuring accrual in 2014 of \$3,542, represent employee related severance relating to the rightsizing of two manufacturing facilities in Ontario.
+Additions to the restructuring accrual in 2014 of \$3,542 represent employee related severance relating to the rightsizing of two manufacturing facilities in Ontario.